 How do I tell if my mushrooms have gone bad?

-Mushrooms that have lived past their limits in the fridge will start to develop a slick or even If they start to look slimy, or have a strong odor, they are past their prime and I would not suggest eating them.
+Mushrooms that have passed their prime in the fridge will start to develop a slick/slimy texture or have a strong odor.
+If this happens, I would not suggest eating them.

 Print Recipe